After carbon-fee defeat, Inslee rolls out new clean-energy proposals

 While a carbon price isn’t in his latest plans, Inslee said he’s not ruling out proposing a carbon tax or fee again in the future.
 “We’re not giving up on anything,” he said.

-Since taking office in 2013, Inslee repeatedly proposed ambitious plans to put a price on carbon emitted from cars and industries to fight climate change and push a transition to a clean-energy economy.
+Since taking office in 2013, Inslee repeatedly has proposed ambitious plans to put a price on carbon emitted from cars and industries to fight climate change and push a transition to a clean-energy economy.
 Those proposals have failed to advance in the Legislature because of opposition from Republicans and more-conservative Democrats.

 Inslee and his environmentalist allies are banking on a different reception when the 2019 Legislature convenes next month.
 After picking up several state House and Senate seats in the recent election, Democrats will enter the session with stronger majorities.